HOGENT-Web/csharp/chapters/08/slides/presentation.md

 ### Sportstore
 # Filter Products
 Some guidance in implementing this feature:
-- The concept is that the filter is a separate class with all filterable properties, which binds to the input elements of the `ProductFilters`.
+- The concept is that the filter is a separate class with all filterable properties, which binds to the input elements of the `ProductFilters` component.
-- Each time a property is changed, the ProductFilter notifies the Index component that it did, therefore you need to have an event which the Index component can (un)subscribe to.
+- Each time a property is changed, the `ProductFilter` notifies the `Index` component that it did, therefore you need to have an event which the `Index` component can (un)subscribe to on the `ProductFilter`.
 Each time this happens, you'll have to fetch the products which are filtered based on all the properties that are passed as querystring parameters.
 The best part is, that it's filtered on the server-side and not on the client.

 ---
 ### Sportstore